 Whether you’re a pre-retiree on the cusp of claiming your hard-earned Social Security benefits or a young worker decades away from retirement, you should set up a free MySocialSecurity account.
 It’s a good way to protect against Social Security fraud, and it’s a prerequisite for many of the items on our list here.

 Once you’ve set up your MySocialSecurity account, take charge of your Social Security benefits by reviewing your earnings history, calculating your benefits, ultimately filing for Social Security and Medicare, and much more.
 Let us show you how.

 Request a Replacement Social Security Card

 If you’re just looking for a replacement Social Security card, there’s no need to trek to a Social Security office and wait, and wait, and wait.
 You can do it online.
 The replacement card should arrive within two weeks.

-The Social Security Administration is still rolling out this service, and you cannot request a replacement Social Security card online if you live in Alabama, Minnesota, Nevada, New Hampshire, Oklahoma, Oregon or West Virginia.
-(If you live in one of those states, you can apply with a mail-in application or in person when the offices finally fully reopen.
+The Social Security Administration is still rolling out this service, and you cannot request a replacement Social Security card online if you live in Minnesota, Nevada, New Hampshire, Oklahoma or West Virginia.
+If you live in one of those states, you can apply with a mail-in application or in person when the offices finally fully reopen.
 You can find the office closet to you here.

 Request a Replacement Medicare Card